Raicuparta/nomai-vr/README.md

 - This game was not developed with VR in mind;
 - It was never a super lightweight game, and shoving VR down its throat isn't helping;
-- The game's physics is locked at 60 FPS.
-So even though the game reports more FPS than that, it will look stuttery;
+- The game was originally locked to 60 FPS.
+To work around this, NomaiVR forces the game's physics refresh rate to match your VR headset's refresh rate.
+This can have a high impact in performance.
+Try lowering your refresh rate through SteamVR's settings (if your headset supports this) to get a more stable framerate.
 - You'll probably need to lower your quality settings to get acceptable performance.
+Shadows and ambient occlusion usually have a big impact.

 ## Compatibility with other mods